 Moneyline odds are used for future and proposition bets.

 Sportsbooks want to manage risk.
-They will adjust moneyline values to encourage betting on one side more than the other.
+They will adjust moneyline values to encourage gambling on one side more than the other.

 Refer to SB3’s article “How to Read NFL Odds” for help understanding spread, total and juice numbers.